-The Oma, a tiny ethnic community living in the hills of northern Laos in Southeast Asia, hand-embroider, stitch, and appliqué distinctive red designs onto their traditional clothing, including head scarves, jackets, and leg wraps.
-Max Mara digitally duplicated and printed the patterns onto fabric, with colours, composition, shapes, and even placement that are identical to the original Oma designs.
-Max Mara did not acknowledge the Oma in marketing, labeling, or display of the collection in their stores and online shop, or provide compensation to the original artists.
+Max Mara plagiarised traditional designs of the Oma ethnic minority group in their Spring/Summer 2019 collection for the "Max Mara Weekend" clothing line, without acknowledgement, permission, or compensation.
+Oma women embroider, stitch, and appliqué these designs onto their traditional clothing, including head scarves, jackets, and leg wraps.
+Max Mara had these designs digitally duplicated and printed onto fabric, reducing painstaking, traditional motifs to factory-produced patterns.
+The colours, composition, shapes, and even placement, are identical to the Oma designs.
+To date, Max Mara has not acknowledged the Oma in marketing, labeling, or display of the collection in their stores or online shop, or provide compensation to the original artists.

-The Traditional Arts and Ethnology Centre, a Laos-based social enterprise founded to celebrate and promote Laos' ethnic cultural heritage and support rural artisans, is urging Max Mara to admit to the negligence and pull the line.
-After a former TAEC staff member recognised the designs through a shop window in Zagreb, Croatia, the organisation sent multiple emails and messages to Max Mara's headquarters, with no response.
-The organisation then took to social media with side-by-side comparisons, which immediately garnered public outrage and press coverage.
+The Traditional Arts and Ethnology Centre, a Laos-based social enterprise founded to celebrate and promote Laos' ethnic cultural heritage and support rural artisans, discovered the plagiarised clothing after a former TAEC staff member recognised the designs through a shop window in Zagreb, Croatia in April 2019.
+Multiple emails and messages were sent by TAEC to Max Mara's headquarters, with no response.
+TAEC then took to social media with side-by-side comparisons, which immediately garnered public outrage and press coverage.
 Max Mara's legal team was in touch the following day, with demands to pull the posts.